chriskonnertz/DeepLy/README.md

 # DeepLy

 [DeepL.com](https://www.deepl.com/) is a great, new translation service.
-This is a PHP package that implements a client to interact with Deepl via their _undocumented_ API.
+This is a PHP package that implements a client to interact with DeepL via their _undocumented_ API.
 I do not know if or when they will officially publish there API but I expect them to do it.
 Meanwhile you may use this PHP client implementation to prepare your project for the official API release.